soanvig/mm-jsr/README.md

 ## Active slider

 When moving slider by mouse (or finger) slider receives `.jsr_slider--active` class which indicates, that this slider is moving.
 It is removed after releasing mouse button (finger).
 It is not styled by default.
+It doesn't work if bars are dragged.

+## Focus slider

+Every slider can be focused by keyboard or by clicking.
+Style with `.jsr_slider:focus`.

 ### Merged labels in general, and their separator